-Here you can find out the Foundation curriculum expectations and learn about what they will be doing this term.
+Here you can find out the Foundation curriculum expectations and learn about what the children will be doing during each term.

 This term we will be focusing on the core stories: The Train Ride, Goldilocks, Naughty Bus, The Gingerbread Man and The Christmas Story.
 We will be encouraging the children to respond to a text by talking about what is happening, engaging in role play, speaking as different characters, painting pictures, designing and making projects, cooking and many other ways too.
 We aim to bring the stories to life so the children develop a deeper understanding of the setting, characters and story events.
 Our trip to Ferry Meadows to explore a wood, ride on a steam train and visit Wansford station will give the children real first hand experiences just like the characters of Goldilocks, Naughty Bus and the child in the Train Ride.
 Through the core stories, we will be focusing on developing children's ability to communicate their ideas, thoughts, opinions and feelings, and extending their vocabulary.

 We also have the Vivacity Children's Book Bus visiting the school so children will be able to meet the librarian and share a story in the bus, then look through the books and choose a library book with their new library cards that they can take home to share with their families.
 We hope the children will enjoy choosing more library books from the library bus which is parked outside school on Friday afternoons and from the Vivacity libraries around the city.
 We hope to inspire children to continue to develop their love of books and stories.